Rudi Arndt: Career

 Arndt became the Economy and Transport Minister for Hesse in 1964, after the resignation of his predecessor Wilhelm Conrad.After the resignation of Georg August Zinn as Minister President in 1969, Arndt was considered as his successor, but the role ultimately went to Albert Osswald.
 In Osswald's new cabinet of 1970, Arndt became the Minister of Finance for Hesse.

 On 16 December 1971 Arndt was elected mayor of Frankfurt, following the death of incumbent Walter Möller.
 He started his term as mayor in 1972.
 Arndt earned the popular nickname Dynamit-Rudi ("Dynamite Rudi") for his enthusiasm for demolishing the remaining World War II ruins – in particular, his failed campaign to demolish the Alte Oper opera house.

 In the local elections of March 1977, the CDU won a landslide victory.
 As a result, CDU politician Walter Wallmann became the new Mayor of Frankfurt and Arndt became the opposition leader in the Hessen Landtag.

 In his later years, Arndt worked as a lawyer.
 After German reunification in 1990, he volunteered for the SPD in Thuringia.
-He died unexpectedly during a river trip near Kiev in 2004.
+He died unexpectedly during a river trip near Kyiv in 2004.
 Arndt is buried in the Frankfurt Main Cemetery.